Murder of Louise Ellis: Investigation

 Marie Parent was studying to be a private detective and decided to take a look at Louise Ellis's missing person case for her final assignment.
 After seeing Morgan speak on television, Parent decided to offer her private investigator services in the search for his girlfriend.
-After several conversations, Parent started to notice some inconsistencies in Morgan's story and started to suspect that he was involved in his partner's disappearance.
+After several conversations, Parent noticed inconsistencies in Morgan's story and started to suspect he was involved in Ellis's disappearance.
 This is when Parent decided to work with Ottawa police.

 On June 24, Parent and Morgan started searching for Ellis's remains in the Gatineau Hills.
 They began their search near Maisonneuve's home.
 They spent hours traveling along dirt roads and walking through forests.
 Parent described the search as "more of a nature walk", as they never went deep into the woods to search for Ellis.
 On July 5, 1995, the police instructed Parent to get Morgan out of the house so they could plant a covert listening device in his truck.
 Parent went to a restaurant with Morgan, where he started to make advances towards her.
 After arriving at Morgan's home, they agreed to meet the following day to continue their search for Ellis.
 Morgan and Parent found Ellis's remains on July 6.
 After walking through a dense patch of forest, Parent thought she spotted something approximately 30 feet away.
 She noted her observations to Morgan about what she spotted, and he stated that he believed it was Louise.
 Parent questioned Morgan, and he said that he had spotted her running shoe about 40 feet away.
 When they came upon the scene, they discovered Ellis's decomposed body.
 The police arrested Morgan later that day.